Early life and career of Ulysses S. Grant: Early life and family

 Hiram Ulysses Grant was born in Point Pleasant, Ohio on April 27, 1822.
 Point Pleasant was located in the southwestern corner of Ohio near Cincinnati.
 His father Jesse Root Grant (1794–1873) was a self-reliant tanner and businessman, and his mother was Hannah (Simpson) Grant (1798–1883).
 Grant was Jesse's and Hannah's first child.
-Both Jessie and Hanna were natives of Pennsylvania.
+Both Jesse and Hannah were natives of Pennsylvania.
 In the fall of 1823, the family moved to the village of Georgetown in Brown County, Ohio, where they had five more children.

 At the age of five, young Grant began his formal education, starting at a subscription school and later was enrolled in two private schools.
 In the winter of 1836–1837, Grant was a student at Maysville Seminary, and in the autumn of 1838 he attended John Rankin's academy.
 Raised in a Methodist family devoid of religious pretentiousness, Grant prayed privately and was not an official member of the church.
 Unlike his younger siblings, Grant was never disciplined, baptized, or forced to attend church by his parents.
 One of his biographers suggests that Grant inherited a degree of introversion from his reserved, even "uncommonly detached" mother (she did not visit the White House during her son's presidency).
 At home, Grant assumed the duties which were expected of him as a young man, and they primarily included maintenance of the firewood supply; he thereby developed a noteworthy ability to work with, and control, horses which were in his charge, and he used it to provide transportation as a vocation during his youth.